University of FloridaSolutions for Your Life

 Swarm Removal

-Whether a swarm has settled in a trap or has landed on a structure, it should be eradicated.
-Spraying with soapy water is the preferred method for safely eradicating swarms.
+Whether a nuisance swarm has settled in a trap or has landed on a structure, it should be removed (alive by a registered beekeeper) or eradicated.
+Spraying the swarm with insecticidal soap is the preferred method for safely eradicating swarms if live removal is not an option.
+When safe removal is an option, PCOs can work with local registered beekeepers to capture and relocate the swarming bees to a registered, managed apiary.

-To eradicate a swarm, mix about ¾ cup liquid dishwashing detergent with one gallon of water in a sprayer.
+To eradicate a nuisance swarm, use a registered insecticide and follow the guidelines: The Label Is The Law.
 Then place a garbage bag, can, or bucket under the swarm.
-Next, wet the surface of the swarm with the soapy water until the first layer of bees becomes soaked and falls in to the bag or bucket.
+Next, wet the surface of the swarm with the insecticide until the first layer of bees becomes soaked and falls into the bag or bucket.
 Finally, continue spraying the inner layers of bees until the entire swarm has fallen.
-Be sure to spray gently as the bees should not recognize a threat, but will react as if it were raining.

-If a swarm has settled in a location where it is difficult to place a bag or bucket under the bees, or if the location is simply difficult to reach, a PCO can use a cardboard box or swarm trap.
-If using a box, wrap it in plastic, secure the plastic using duct tape, and cut a hole (about 2 inches in diameter) in the side of the box.
-Place the box or trap near the swarm, and angle the hole towards the bees.
-Secure a pheromone lure (which can be purchased through beekeeping supply companies) into the box or trap using wiring and a staple gun (see Resources section, Swarm Trapping EDIS for specific details), and simply wait for bees to move into the container.
+If a swarm has settled in a location where it is difficult to place a bag or bucket under the bees, or if the location is simply difficult to reach, a PCO can use a cardboard box, swarm trap, or similar container.
+If using a box, wrap it in plastic, secure the plastic using duct tape, and cut a hole about 2 inches in diameter in the side of the box.
+Place the box or trap near the swarm and angle the hole towards the bees.
+Secure a pheromone lure (which can be purchased through beekeeping supply companies) into the box or trap using wire and a staple gun (see Resources section, https://edis.ifas.ufl.edu/in785), and simply wait for bees to move into the container.
 This process could take anywhere from 20 minutes to several hours.
-Once bees have been caught, place container/swarm trap in a garbage bag, seal with duct tape, and use soapy water or insecticide to kill the bees.
-Additional options for eradication include placing the bag in full sun for several hours to solarize the bees, or freezing the bag.
-If pesticides or soap is not used, the swarm trap may be reused.
+Once bees have been caught, place a container/swarm trap in a garbage bag, seal with duct tape, and use an insecticide to kill the bees.
+Additional options for eradication include placing the bag in full sun for several hours to solarize the bees or freezing the bag.
+If pesticides are not used, the swarm trap may be reused.

 Colonies

-A honey bee colony consists of bees on one or multiple combs.
+A honey bee colony consists of bees on one or multiple wax combs.
 Colonies usually are defensive only when they have resources (honey, brood, pollen, etc.) to protect and defend.
 Often what appears to be a swarm is actually the beginning of a colony (comb is being built inside the cluster of bees); therefore, it is important to be cautious at all times as bees in an established colony can be very defensive.
-It is important to note that, in general, European races of honey bees prefer to nest inside cavities so it is not common to see an open-nesting cluster of bees (bees that are constructing comb on an exposed surface such as a tree limb).
-This is, however, a common trait among African races of honey bees.
+It is important to note that, in general, European races of honey bees (https://edis.ifas.ufl.edu/in1005) prefer to nest inside cavities so it is not common to see an open-nesting cluster of bees (bees that are constructing comb on an exposed surface such as a tree limb).
+African honey bees, on the other hand, often construct open nests (i.e. nest outside of cavities).
 As such, all clusters of bees should be approached cautiously since it can be difficult to tell the difference between a docile swarm and an established, open-nesting colony.

-Colony location can vary depending upon many variables (type of honey bee, other available nesting sites, etc.).
-AHBs, especially, have been known to nest almost anywhere, yet all honey bees favor certain sites over others.
+Colony nest location can vary depending upon many variables (type of honey bee, other available nesting sites, etc.).
+AHBs, especially, have been known to nest almost anywhere; yet all honey bees favor certain sites over others.
 Sites that are potentially attractive to honey bee colonies consist of a small opening that accesses a shaded, enclosed area.
-However, African honey bees are likely to nest in open, exposed areas.
-Examples include eaves under roofs, water meters, manholes, electrical boxes, holes in a structure that lead to a void inside a wall, gutter down-spouts, etc. Examine these photos as references:
+However, African honey bees often nest in open, exposed areas.
+Examples include eaves under roofs, water meters, manholes, electrical boxes, holes in a structure that lead to a void inside a wall, gutter down-spouts, etc. Examine these photos as references.

+Figure 12.
 Newly formed colony on palm frond.
-Notice that has been are beginning to construct comb.
+Notice that the bees are beginning to construct comb.

 Credit: AllFloridaBeeRemoval.com